bill-mca/CYBN8001-Build-Skills/task-1/Assignment1.md

 4. Especially when working with cyber-physical systems, it is really important to document **how** you managed to produce an error.
 I jumped to conclusions about the cause of the error that then prevented me from actually beeing able to reproduce it.
 Keeping better track of the errors that I get is a habt I'll need to develop.
 I might need to keep a lab diary.

 ## Task 2: Play a Game

+### Code
+The code for my tic-tac-toe game is attatched to this submission and [available on GitHub](https://github.com/bill-mca/CYBN8001-Build-Skills/blob/main/task-1/tic-tac-toe.py).

 ### Coder's Journey